Sample Resignation Letter Due to Unfair Treatment in the Workplace

-During a resignation for unfair treatment, the employee may decide that they want to provide “no notice” or resign immediately due to the misconduct and behavior in the workplace.
+During a resignation for unfair treatment, the employee may decide that they want to provide “no notice” or resign immediately due to the workplace's misconduct and behavior.
 The employee should discuss that with their manager, supervisor, or boss and inform the human resources department (through the resignation letter) of the immediate resignation.

-If the resigning employee wants to resign with the reason of “unfair treatment”, the following resignation letter can provide ample framework to position the letter.
+If the resigning employee wants to resign because of “unfair treatment,” the following resignation letter can provide ample framework to position the letter.

 Resignation Letter Due to Unfair Treatment